 Check-in times are split up by age levels.
-Staggered in times will allow us to properly screen and check-in without large wait times.
+Staggered arrival times will allow us to properly screen and check-in without large wait times.
 If you have multiple age levels in your household, please choose which one is more convenient.
-We know that summer camp is a special experience for both caregivers and campers alike, so guardians can enter cabins to help their camper set up their lodging.
+We know that summer camp is a special experience for both caregivers and campers alike, so cargivers can enter cabins to help their camper set up their lodging.

-Level Sunday (Full weeks, Artful Antics Half starting on June 2nd & Week 5) Artful Antics Half starting June 5th Daisy, Brownies (grades 1-3) 2:00 - 2:30 p.m.
-9:00 - 9:30 a.m.
+Level Sunday Daisy, Brownies (grades 1-3) 2:00 - 2:30 p.m.
 Juniors (grades 4-5) 2:30 - 3:00 p.m.
-Cadette, Seniors, Ambassadors (grades 6-12) 3:00 - 3:30 p.m.
+Cadettes, Seniors, Ambassadors (grades 6-12) 3:00 - 3:30 p.m.